jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 }
 ```

-We use `futures::sync::oneshot` to communicate with our spawn thread.
+We use `futures::sync::oneshot` to communicate with our spawned
-First, we attempt to open the file, returning a 404 if the file does
+thread.
+First, we attempt to open the file, returning a 404 if the
-not exists.
-Next we read whole file into a Vec<u8> buffer.
-Finally we
+file does not exists.
+Next we read whole file into a `Vec<u8>`
-create the Response with the buffer as the body, and send the Response
+buffer.
+Finally we create the Response with the buffer as the body,
-out the oneshot channel.
+and send the Response out the oneshot channel.

 There are two principle drawbacks to this approach.
 First, since we
 read the entire file into memory, serving many large files has the
 potential to exhaust our memory.
 Second, we cannot start sending data
-until the fiile has been read, increasing the latency of our response
+until the file has been read, increasing the latency of our response
 for larger files.

 ### Streaming Files